ruusey/fabric-nether-farm/README.md

 `org.gradle.java.home=D:/Programs/java/jdk-19.0`
 - This was something i personally needed to add to not interfere with other development environments I have locally :)

-Required fabric loader 0.14.11 And Fabric API to run on your server/Fabric Loader to run on your client.
+Requireds Fabric Loader 0.14.12 (client) And Fabric API (server) to run this mod on your server.
+Get them [HERE](https://fabricmc.net/develop/)

 ## Notes From The Author
 - While im still getting familiar with Fabric's Api and SpongePowered Mixins, I was only able to completely remove the spawning logic checks in *MobEntity.class*